vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_05_implement_messaging_asc.md

        --env SPRING_PROFILES_ACTIVE=mysql
    ```

-1. Switch to the web browser window displaying the Azure Portal, navigate to the resource group containing the resources you deployed in this lab, and, from there, navigate to the Azure Spring Cloud Service.
+1. Switch to the web browser window displaying the Azure Portal, navigate to the resource group containing the resources you deployed in this lab, and, from there, navigate to the Azure Spring Apps Service.

 1. In the navigation menu, in the **Settings** section, select **Apps**, wait until the **Provisioning state** of the **messaging-emulator** app changes to **Succeeded**, and then select the **messaging-emulator** app entry.